Faraday Depolarization Study of a Radio Galaxy Using LOFAR Two-metre Sky Survey: Data Release 2: Summary and Conclusion

 \section{Summary and Conclusion}

-In this study, we have investigated the depolarization properties of a radio galaxy ILTJ012215.21+254334.8 using polarization data from the LOFAR Two-metre Sky Survey (LoTSS) DR2 catalogue.
-Polarization analysis provides direct insight into both the magnetic field structure and the magneto-ionic environment along the line of sight, offering a diagnostic tool for probing astrophysical jets, lobes, and the intervening medium.
+In this study, we have investigated the depolarization properties of the radio galaxy ILTJ012215.21-254334.8 using polarization data from the LOFAR Two-metre Sky Survey (LoTSS) DR2 catalogue.
+An important outcome of this exercise is that, even using LoTSS HBA data alone, the Bayesian qu-fitting framework can discriminate between one-, two-, and three-component depolarization models and deliver well-defined posteriors for the dominant external dispersion components.
+This shows that LoTSS-DR2 survey data alone can robustly constrain multi-component Faraday depolarization models for typical sources in the DR2 catalog.

 To model the observed polarization behaviour, we employed a suite of depolarization models - including Faraday-thin, Faraday-thick, and external Faraday dispersion components - and combined them in a Bayesian qu-fitting framework.
 Statistical comparison using Bayesian evidence and reduced chi-squared metrics identified the three-component \texttt{1T+2ED} model as providing the best fit to the data.
 This model consists of a Faraday-thin component interpreted as instrumental polarization leakage (near zero RM) and two external Faraday dispersion components centred at $\mathrm{RM} \approx -47\,\mathrm{rad} \ \mathrm{m}^{-2}$, consistent with values derived from the LoTSS DR2 catalogue.
 A relatively higher reduced chi-squared (\(\chi^2_{\rm red}\)) value of 2.12 suggests that the errors have been underestimated, or that there are systematic discrepancies unaccounted for by the model.
 Pinpointing the exact cause of the difference is difficult because it is probably due to both the model not capturing all details and the noise or errors being underestimated.
 The discrepancy likely arises from a combination of these two factors.